Privacy Policy

 6. How long we keep your personal data

-How long we hold your personal data will vary.
-The retention period will be determined by various criteria including:
+How long we hold your personal data will be determined by:

 In accordance with the Statute of Limitations, if you are a customer, we will retain your personal data for seven years following the end of our relationship with you, unless we are required by law to keep it for a longer period of time (in which case, we will keep it until the expiry of the period required by law).